 A lot of hearing aid users have found that induction loop systems are in place but are turned off or staff are un -aware that the loop system does not work.
 This is caused by lack of staff training or lack of testing using an appropriate testing meter.
 This is not only frustrating for the users of the loop, it also means people are likely to take their business elsewhere.

-Signage is an essential part of an induction loops system.
-Clarifying where a loop system exists is fundamental so that the user can access it effectively.
-There should always be corresponding signage wherever an induction loop system is installed.
+Clarifying where a loop, IR or RF system exists is fundamental so that the user can access it effectively.
+There should always be corresponding signs wherever an induction loop system is installed.

 |Application / Location||Typical Sound Source||Type of Loop / Assistive Listening System||Appropriate Level of Provision|